You rely on data synchronization every day, but you might not realize it.

-Each business collects and handles data through dozens of different apps, with some companies working with well over 100 software tools to run the business.
-With all this information coming in from so many different sources, it's easy for your databases to become disjointed and disorganized if they're not talking to one another.
+Each business collects and handles data through dozens of different apps, and many companies work with over 200 software tools.
+With information coming in from so many sources, it's easy for databases to become disjointed and disorganized if they're not talking to one another.

-So, just like our clocks need to be consistent in telling the same time, your business data and applications also need to be in sync.
-Synchronized data means that you can have a crystal-clear view of all aspects of the business, produce reliable and actionable reports, make informed decisions, communicate transparently, and align your departments towards common goals.
+Synchronized data means that you can have a clear view of all aspects of business intelligence.
+You can produce reliable and actionable reports, make informed decisions, communicate transparently, and align your departments toward common goals.

 Data Synchronization vs. Data Integration